Open Heart Yoga

 ”Open Heart Yoga refers to a set of tantric yoga exercises that are easy to learn and practice.
 Due to some unique practices, such as dynamic concentration, Open Heart Yoga has immense depth and power of transformation.
 Open Heart Yoga is a practice tailored for common laypeople with jobs and families.”

 - Kim Katami, Founder and Head teacher of Pemako Buddhist Sangha

 *Open Heart Yoga was previously known as Tibetan Heart Yoga

-Practicing Tibetan Heart Yoga should be pleasant and joyful.
+Practicing Open Heart Yoga should be pleasant and joyful.
 The practice brings greatest effects with openness of heart and light smile on one's face.
-Even though in Open Heart we speak of levels of attainment (bhumi) and use many technical terms, all practice really boils down to ourselves becoming more open hearted and open minded as people through applying practices such as Tibetan Heart Yoga and other supporting practices like Guru Yoga.
+Even though in Pemako Buddhism we speak of levels of attainment (bhumi) and use many technical terms, all practice really boils down to ourselves becoming more open hearted and open minded as people through applying practices such as Open Heart Yoga and other supporting practices like Guru Yoga.

-Tibetan Heart Yoga is a combination of tantric yoga and dzogchen-meditation (atiyoga).
-Regular practice of Tibetan Heart Yoga transforms the confused dualistic mind to it's natural nondualistic state.
+Open Heart Yoga is a combination of tantric yoga and nonmeditation (dzogchen atiyoga).
+Regular practice of Open Heart Yoga transforms the confused dualistic mind to it's natural nondualistic state.
 It also develops vitality and inner serenity.

 Three Levels of Techniques